Carglglz/upydev/_DOCS/SERIAL_SHELL_REPL_docs.md

 Filesystem      Size        Used       Avail        Use%     Mounted on Flash         95.0 KB     86.0 KB      9.0 KB     90.5 %     /
 pyboard@pybV1.1:~ $ meminfo
-Memmory         Size        Used       Avail        Use% RAM          100.938 KB  10.828 KB   90.109 KB    10.7 %
+Memory         Size        Used       Avail        Use% RAM          100.938 KB  10.828 KB   90.109 KB    10.7 %
 pyboard@pybV1.1:~ $
 ```